-(23) Separate account products
+(21) Separate account products

-The Company and Cathay Life (Shanghai) sells Separate account products, of which the insured pays the insurance fees according to the agreement amount less the expenses incurred by the insured.
+The Company sells Separate account products, of which the insured pays the insurance fees according to the agreement amount less the expenses incurred by the insured.
 In addition, the investment distribution is approved by the insured and then transferred to specific accounts as requested by the insured.
 The value of these specific accounts is determined based on the market value on the applicable date, and its fair value is determined based on the accounting principles and practices generally accepted in the R.O.C.

-The Company and Cathay Life (Shanghai) have established special journals for assets, liabilities, and revenues and expenses accounts in accordance with accounting regulation of "Accounting standards in separate account".
+The Company has established special journals for assets, liabilities, and revenues and expenses accounts in accordance with accounting regulation of "Accounting standards in separate account".
 The above accounts are recorded under the line items of "Separate account products assets", "Separate account products liabilities", "Separate account products revenues" and "Separate account products expenses".

-(24) Employee bonus and remuneration of directors and supervisors
+(22) Employee bonus and remuneration of directors and supervisors